 Although Chase has not officially published anything (with one exception) regarding the 5/24 rule, it is well-known in the travel rewards arena that the 5/24 rule is alive and well regarding the Chase Sapphire Reserve.
 For a brief period of time, Chase had even published the following statement on the Sapphire Reserve application page: “You will not be approved for this card if you have opened 5 or more cards within the past 24 months.”
 For unspecified reasons, that written language is no longer on the Chase website (but the rule is still in effect).

 You are in the clear if you have an excellent credit score, and haven’t applied for more than 5 credit cards in the last 24 months.

 Is it possible to bypass the 5/24 rule?

-There are some ways that you still might able to be approved for the Sapphire Reserve.
+There are some ways that you still might able to be approved for the Chase Sapphire Reserve.

 To a certain extent, the jury is still deliberating this talking point.
 Several people have been declined Sapphire Reserve membership because of too many recent inquiries.
 Those inquiries include credit card applications as a primary cardholder and also as a secondary user.

 No question about it, it is very hard to wiggle past the 5/24 rule if you are the primary cardholder for 5 or more new credit cards.
 But, if being added as an authorized user tipped you over the edge, it is still possible to get approved.
 To have the decision reversed, you will have to talk with a Chase representative and explain the inquiries.
 When they process the initial application, Chase solely looks at the total number of credit card inquiries within the previous 24 months and doesn’t “drill down” to determine if they are for a primary or authorized user credit card.